 Travelling to Buxton by train has never been easier or faster.
 It’s only 1 hour from Manchester Piccadilly on Northern Trains.
 London is just 1 hour 40 minutes to Macclesfield where you can catch a bus a number 58 bus from Macclesfield bus station to Buxton which takes 33 minutes (they run every hour during peak times during the day) – the bus station is a few minutes walk from the railway station.

 There are a number of bus services in and out of Buxton from major destinations.
 The Transpeak run by High Peak Buses takes just 1 hour 40 minutes to and from Manchester and runs fairy regularly during the day.
-The Transpeak also operates from Derby (where the service begins) and takes just 1 hour 40 minutes.
+The Transpeak also operates from Derby (where the service begins) and takes approx 1 hour 40 minutes.
 From Sheffield it’s 1 hour and 30 minutes on the TM Travel 65 bus, which leaves from Sheffield city centre.
 High Peak Buses run the 58 bus, Buxton to Macclesfield, (every hour during peak times Mon – Sat).
 The 58 bus also operates between Buxton and Chatsworth on Sundays only.

 Buxton is well connected by road and within easy reach of the motorway.
 The A6 is north-bound into the town from Manchester with the M56 motorway close to Manchester airport.
 From Birmingham west-bound the M6 can be taken with the route towards Stoke-on-Trent and Leek turning off at Junction 15.
 Travelling south/east-bound from Leicester you can take the M1 and turn off at various junctions depending on which route you wish to take.
 From Nottingham or Derby you can take the A610 and then onto the A6 into Buxton south-bound.